 7.8.1 The University provides for the Course Coordinator to apply a range of penalties for late submission of an assessment task.
 The penalties range from no penalty to the maximum identified in section 7.8.2 below.
 In all cases the penalties for late submission of an assessment task must be applied consistently across all enrolled students and be identified in the approved Course Outline.

-7.8.2 Late submission of assessment tasks will be penalised at the following maximum rate:
+7.8.2 Late submission of assessment tasks will be penalised at the following maximum rate (the rates are cumulative):